transferzero/api-documentation/_docs/transaction-flow.md

 # Introduction

-Transactions are the main objects in the TransferZero API, so it's important to understand how to create and manage them.
+Transactions are the main objects in the AZA Finance API, so it's important to understand how to create and manage them.
 Transactions facilitate money movement from one Sender in a specific currency to one or multiple Recipients in another currency.

 The main flow of a successful transaction flow is the following: